-The 2022 Bonds will be issued only as fully registered bonds in book-entry only form, in denominations of \$5,000 or any integral multiple thereof, and initially will be held by DTC or its nominee as securities depository for the 2022 Bonds.
+The Bonds will be issued only as fully registered bonds in book-entry form in the principal amounts set forth on the inside cover page of this Official Statement.
+The Bonds will be dated the date of delivery, will be issued in denominations of \$5,000 or any integral multiple thereof and will be held by The Depository Trust Company ("DTC"), or its nominee, as securities depository with respect to the Bonds.